Powder: Transport

 The cohesive forces between the particles tend to resist their becoming airborne, and the motion of wind across the surface is less likely to disturb a low-lying dust particle than a larger sand grain that protrudes higher into the wind.
 Mechanical agitation such as vehicle traffic, digging or passing herds of animals is more effective than a steady wind at stirring up a powder.

 The aerodynamic properties of powders are often used to transport them in industrial applications.
 Pneumatic conveying is the transport of powders or grains through a pipe by blowing gas.
 A gas fluidized bed is a container filled with a powder or granular substance that is fluffed up by blowing gas upwardly through it.
 This is used for fluidized bed combustion, chemically reacting the gas with the powder.

 Some powders may be dustier than others.
 The tendency of a powder to generate particles in the air under a given energy input is called "dustiness".
-It is an important powder property which is relevant to powder aerosolization process.
-It also has indications for human exposure to aerosolized particles and associated health risks (via skin contacts or inhalation) at workplaces.
-Various dustiness testing methods have been established in research laboratories, in order to predict powder behaviors during aerosolization.
-These methods (laboratory setups) allow application of a wide range of energy inputs to powdered materials, which simulates different real-life scenarios.
+It is an important powder property which is relevant to powder aerosolization.
+It also has implications for human exposure to aerosolized particles and the associated health risks (via skin contact or inhalation) in workplaces.